willjjacobs/dora/README.md

 '''

 In order to run tests and coverage reports, use this command:
+`pytest --cov=dora`

+The following results will be displayed:
 ```bash
 (dora-TLaQji9E) will@will-Falco:[~/Projects/dora] $ pytest --cov=dora
 ============================= test session starts =============================